cis241-f20/class-material/syllabus.md

 skip, save it for when you need it (e.g. oversleep alarm clock, forget to hop on, etc.).

+### Exam Policies
+Exams will be taken on PrairieLearn and consist of both non-coding (multiple choice, fill-in-the-blank, etc.) questions and one or more coding questions.
+Exams will be taken on a specific day, but at the time of your choice.
+However, once you start your exam you will have only a set amount of time to complete it (not the whole day).

 ### Academic Honesty Policies
 All students are expected to adhere to the academic honesty standards